The history

 For a long time, the Guest House Interlaken was the centre of the administrative area in the Berner Oberland, and therefore the showplace of some important state activities.
 In the venerable court room on the first floor, a number of offenders received their deserved sentence.
 Today less controversial meetings take place in these rooms, used as seminar and conference rooms.

 In 1491, the house was renovated by Louis Ross, the owner at the time, and received its own coat of arms.
 It is believed that at the time the Bernese government officially approved the existence of the guest house.
 The original late Gothic coat of arms relief – with two horses and two alpine ibexes – is still visible today on the south facade of our building, which is under monumental protection.
-Parts of the original walls remain preserved in the hotel lobby, in the Kloster bar and in the Taverne Restaurant.
+Parts of the original walls remain preserved in the hotel lobby and in the Restaurant Taverne.

 Today the former Klostertaverne belongs to the host family Beutler.
 With some renovations and a lot of passion, we tried to build a bridge between historical substance and modern comfort.
 On a tour through the historical dimensions, discover the remains of over 600 years of history and at the same time enjoy the comfort of a modern 4 star hotel.